Prot78/Images-for-Imaging-Scientists/README.md

 ## Brain MRI of brain tumor model
 Glioblastoma (GBM) is a type of brain tumor that is classified as a grade IV astrocytoma, the most aggressive type of brain tumor.
 GBMs are characterized by their rapid growth and tendency to invade surrounding brain tissue.
 Here an MRI image of a GBM mouse model of in vivo study is reported.
-The image relates to
+The image relates to several MRI sequences at 7T on the same model.
 ![hello](images/MRIbrain.png).